Codeception/Codeception/docs/04-AcceptanceTests.md

 ```

 The `submitForm` is not emulating a user's actions, but it's quite useful in situations when the form is not formatted properly.
-Whether labels aren't set, or fields have unclean names, or badly written ids, or the form is sent by a javascript call, `submitForm` is quite useful.
+Whether labels aren't set or fields have unclean names or badly written ids, or the form is sent by a javascript call, `submitForm` is quite useful.
-Consider using this action for testing pages with bad html-code.

 #### AJAX Emulation

 As we know, PHP browser can't process JavaScript.
-Still, all the ajax calls can be easily emulated, by sending the proper GET or POST request to the server.
+Still, all the ajax calls can be easily emulated by sending the proper requests to the server.

 Consider using these methods for ajax interactions.